Foreland, Isle of Wight

 Foreland Fields includes Bembridge ledge, an area formerly popular with shipwrecks and smuggling, but also for crab and lobster fishing; there is a Coastguard Station.
 The channel through the interior of the Bembridge Ledges is known as "Dickie Dawes Gut" after a notorious local smuggler (and father of the courtesan Sophie Dawes) due to his feat of escaping the excise men by superior local navigational knowledge.
 There was a pillbox built in the Second World War, now subsumed in the sea defences.
 The beach is sandy with stones which contain Cretaceous fossils.
 The cliffs also feature Horsetails ferns.

+Name

+First recorded as East Foreland on a 1591 map, it is from Middle English forelande 'a cape, a headland, a coastal promontory'.
+It is also found in other parts of the U.K.